Gadnex/spring-boot-coding-styles/README.md

 So let's update the code to remove the DTOs and mapper classes and replace them with the @JsonView annotations and interfaces to represent the DTOs and validation groups.
 We are also going to move the Bean Validation anotations and OpenApi/Swagger annotations on the DTO classes to the entity classes so that all info about the entity is together in one place.
 As a side effect our OpenApi/Swagger documentation for the DTOs will also be improved.

 This code branch has a total of 6 Java code files and 172 lines of Java code excluding blank lines.

+### Step 4

+Next we want to take a serious look at the layers in our application.
+The reason we have layers in our application at all is for separation of concerns.
+Thus every technical concern should have its own layer.

+In our initial code from Step 1, the controller layer was responsible for converting/mapping between entity objects and DTO objects and vice versa.
+But this logic has been completely removed in Step 3 as the Jackson @JsonView annotations takes care of DTOs for us.
+The service layer is still unchanged and is responsible for the business logic of the application, which includes the calls to the repository layer of the application.

+Now it seems we have one fewer concern due to the usage of the @JsonView annotations, and thus we should technically have one fewer layer as well.

+But what should we call this layer?
+Should it be the Controller layer that now is only responsible for the business logic, or do we call it the service layer.
+Since we are going to annotate this layer with the Spring @RestController annotation, I would prefer calling it the controller layer.

+Please take causion.
+In your application you may still have more concerns and thus may need more layers.

+This code branch has a total of 5 Java code files and 151 lines of Java code excluding blank lines.